luau-lang/luau/docs/_pages/profile.md

 code is in developers' hands, and is a combination of good algorithm design and implementation that adheres to the strengths of the language.
 To help write efficient code, Luau provides a built-in profiler that samples the execution of the program and outputs a profiler dump that can be converted to an interactive flamegraph.

-To run the profiler, make sure you have an optimized build of the intepreter (otherwise profiling results are going to be very skewed) and run it with `--profile` argument:
+To run the profiler, make sure you have an optimized build of the interpreter (otherwise profiling results are going to be very skewed) and run it with `--profile` argument:

 ```
 $ luau --profile tests/chess.lua